contrast-zone/fractarchy-ide/README.md

 ## licensing

 This software is released under [conditional Creative Commons Attribution 4.0 International License](LICENSE).
-It is free for students and for limited personal use, but if you use it a lot, or your plans meet commercial use, please refer to the licence file for details about pricing.
+It is free for students and for limited personal use, but if you use it a lot, or your plans meet commercial use, please refer to the license file for details about pricing.